 For those with a larger business (£50m+ turnover) there are several established, formula based ways of calculating a value, usually with reference to a multiple of earnings, which is set in relation to the market place in which you operate.
 This however, does not assist most of us with smaller, more parochial businesses.

-For the smaller business, any purchaser is principally looking at the future profit stream he is buying to get some assessment of the goodwill value and adding this to his estimate of the fixed asset value.
+For the smaller business, any purchaser is principally looking at the future profit stream they are buying to get some assessment of the goodwill value and adding this to their estimate of the fixed asset value.
 (The fixed assets in fact often amount to the purchaser's insurance policy- ie the minimum it is worth).
 The important point here is that a business owner can do many things to maximise the future value of this goodwill element, but that it is no good trying to do this in the six months running up to a sale.

 Everyone will have to leave his or her business at some time, so why not plan for it?